krishaamer/green-filter-research/research/literature/sustainability.md

 Many large businesses have tried to find solutions by launching climate-focused funding.
 (Korosec, 2021) reports that Amazon’s 2B USD to a Climate Pledge Fund earmarked to fix climate problems is invested in energy, logistics, and packaging startups, which will reduce material waste.
 “Good intentions don’t work, mechanisms do,” Amazon’s founder Bezos is quoted as saying in (Clifford, 2022).
 Walmart is taking a similar approach, having launched a project in 2017 to set CO<sub>2</sub> reduction targets in collaboration with its suppliers Walmart (2023).
 These examples underlines how money marketed as climate funding by retail conglomerates means focus on reducing operational cost of running their business through automation and material savings.

-Greens EFA (2023) large corporations such as Nestle and Coca Cola support the biodiversity law to have a level playing field for business.
+Large corporations such as Nestle and Coca Cola support the biodiversity law to have a level playing field for business (Greens EFA, 2023).

--   Ecological Indicators (I like the name Ecomarkers) for Earth are like Biomarkers in human health.

 -   Anon.
 (2013)

 -   Guidotti (2015)

 -   “Sustainability is important for many reasons including: Environmental Quality – In order to have healthy communities, we need clean air, natural resources, and a nontoxic environment.”

+-   Low, S., Baum and Sovacool (2022) finds considerable uncertainty exists among experts which CO2 reduction methods among nature-based and technology-based are the most effective.

+-   Pathways to drawdown

 #### Planetary Boundaries {#planetary-boundaries}